...

 Also, don’t try to go back and roll over an area again after the initial layer of coating is applied.
 It’s essential to avoid trying to rework or recoat an area after it’s already been coated, as doing so will disrupt the film-forming process of the coating as it dries and cures.
 The practice of reworking is common among painters when applying ordinary indoor house paint but should be avoided with the premium whiteboard product, which is really a coating, not a type of paint, and so has different properties from paint.
 When reworking is done with the whiteboard coating, the result is an irregular and unsightly finish that’s hard to write on and erase easily.
 So, if a little bit of whiteboard coating is left after your application is complete, resist the urge to add more coating and use the leftover amount to coat a small surface like a desktop instead.

-Don’t Overwork the Dry-Erase coating.
+Don’t Overwork the Dry-Erase coating

 As mentioned, a key factor to keep in mind when applying the premium whiteboard coating is to avoid reworking or overworking.
 Just evenly and gently apply a single layer of the coating to one section, then immediately go on to the next and avoid going back to re-roll.
 Also, remember not to “stretch” the coating by putting it on too thinly to try to cover more area, as this will result in an inferior whiteboard surface with an irregular appearance that’s hard to write on and erase.
 Alternatively, it’s also important to avoid putting the product on too heavily, as this will cause drip marks to appear after the coating dries.
 It’s OK to apply substantial amounts of the coating, but don’t forget to catch any drips or runs that happen during the application process.
 Attempting to fix drips by rolling back over them at the end of the application can lead to a failed whiteboard surface and subsequent issues with writing, erasing, and appearance.
 So, keep an eye out for runs and drips while applying the coating and remedy them just as they happen.